moritzploss/tribology/docs/sphinx_files/tribology_constants.rst

 Constants for Tribology
 =======================

-All of the below classes ca be found in the :code:`tribology_constants` module of the package.
+All of the below classes can be found in the :code:`tribology_constants` module of the package.

 .. automodule:: tribology_constants